TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/9-using-php-based-views.rst

 ``$viewObjectNamePattern`` should be flexible enough, but sometimes you have to put more logic into it.

 For example, you might have to initialize your view specially before it can be used.
 For this, there is the template method ``initializeView($view)`` inside the ``ActionContoller``, which gets the view as a parameter.
 In this method, you should write your own initializing routine for your view.

-If you want to control the resolving and initialize the view completely, you have to rewrite the method ``resolveView()``.
+If you want to control the resolving and initializing of the view completely, you have to rewrite the method ``resolveView()``.
 This method has to return a view that implements ``\TYPO3\CMS\Extbase\Mvc\ViewViewInterface``.
 Sometimes it is enough to